 - #TheGreatBuild: Make, Manufacture, Wholesale or Drop Ship

 - #TheGreatBuild: How to Build a Brand Persona

 - #TheGreatBuild: Unveiling My Brand

 - #TheGreatBuild: First Month Revenue & Marketing Report

 - #TheGreatBuild: Behind the Scenes of a 6-Month-Old Ecommerce Business

 Probably one of the most overlooked, yet most important elements, of building an ecommerce business is crafting a brand persona.
 Many people outside of advertising and marketing still hold the notion that a brand is little more than a logo and how a website looks.
 A brand is, in fact, so much more.

 To make a comparison, if a brand is a person, the visual elements of a brand (logo, font style, website design, photography style, etc.) would be the equivalent of how the person looks and dresses.
 However, we all know good looking people sometimes can have an ugly personality — that’s where the personality of the brand comes into play.
 The persona of the brand is usually the part of the brand that is overlooked, ignored, and for most companies, never defined and developed.
 But, as we have all learned over time, personality and attitude are the most important aspects of a person.

 There are many reasons someone may choose to purchase from you vs. your competitor.
 It could be price, quality, or convenience, but many times, especially with all else being equal, people buy into your brand.
 They buy into the reasons you are doing what you are doing.
 Your reasons for existing.
-This transcends the obvious answer of making a profit.
-A profit is just the result of your business activities and decisions.
+This transcends the obvious goal of making a profit; a profit is just the result of your business activities and decisions.